Marketing Masters: Scott Brinker Reveals the Future Martech Roadmap

 The other axis there is the age-old tradeoff between centralization and decentralization.
 We used to think of this as just a black and white tradeoff, where the corporate marketing team would have greater centralized power or the individual business units would have more power.
 It went back and forth.

 What I think is exciting is with so much of the martech that we can now bring to bear in organizations, in a cool way, we’re able to do both.
-There’s a bunch of these technologies that allow us to have certain centralized control, standards, and governance, while at the same time we’re enabling and empowering in a decentralized way many more people throughout the organization to be able to leverage those technologies.
+There are a bunch of these technologies that allow us to have certain centralized control, standards, and governance, while at the same time we’re enabling and empowering in a decentralized way many more people throughout the organization to be able to leverage those technologies.

 A simple example would be content management systems.
 A centralized CMS can have brand standard templates, it can have certain guardrails in place, and content assets can be copyright appropriate and on brand.
 From that centralized governance, we’re able to empower a much broader set of people throughout the organization who can use a template or asset to run their own campaigns.